jjmetzger/ML-Intro/README.md

-# Intro to ML for biological data analysis
+# Intro to ML for biological data analysis for MDC PhD students

 This repository contains a Jupyter notebook with two example projects for using ML for analyzing biological imaging data.
 Please try to install the repository using one of the methods below.
 If you get stuck somewhere and don't manage to install this locally, that's ok - there is also the option to run the notebook online via Binder without installing anything (description at the bottom).